paurkedal/episql/README.md

 ## Caqti Persistence

+**Note**: This generator will likely be replaced with one providing an incompatible API, so don't use it for new projects.

 This backend maps database rows to memory-cached objects, and provides an interface to fetch, insert, update, and delete individual objects.
 It is assumed that only one application access the cached tables.